Banchee501/Course-project-React-Redux/README.md

-This is test project with hero admin panel!
+This is test project with hero admin panel.

+The project was created to work with redax and frameworks.